rentzso/coding-challenge/README.md

 `N` transactions have then total complexity `O(N) + O(sum(#obsolete-transactions))`.

-Given that a single message is processed as obsolete at most once we have that:
+Given that a single message is processed as obsolete at most once, we have that:
 `sum(#obsolete-transactions) < N` and the complexity is then `O(N)` for the `N` transactions.

 ###Other test tools